openshift-hyperfleet/adapter-validation-gcp/fake-validator/README.md

 # Fake GCP Validator

-A simulated GCP validator for testing the adapter validation framework without making actual GCP API calls.
+A simulated GCP validator for testing the adapter framework without making actual GCP API calls.
 This tool is designed for local development, testing, and CI/CD pipelines.

 ## Overview